stlehmann/pyads/doc/installation.md

 sudo make install
 ```

-This compiles and places the *adslib.so* in your */usr/lib/* directory.
+This compiles and places the *AdsLib.so* in your */usr/lib/* directory.